ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-12-18-tagalog-llm-research.md

 [^1]:

     One might ask the question: *why care if Tagalog isn't supported?
-Is there anything linguistically interesting in the language?*.
+Is there anything linguistically interesting in the language?*
     This reminded me of this [thread](https://bsky.app/profile/lchoshen.bsky.social/post/3lcijglidls2p).
     There are already good answers (I particularly like [Nathan Schneider](https://bsky.app/profile/complingy.bsky.social/post/3lcows7qcc223) and [Antonis Anstasopoulos](https://bsky.app/profile/antonisa.bsky.social/post/3lcjscpzurc26)'s responses), but even if there's no linguistically interesting aspect in Tagalog, I care because I speak the language and I grew up (and was formed) by it.